%20Winterton%20Norfolk%20October%202024%20ccp2cb%20crs%20130dpi_j.jpg)

-Pre-edited version of the 'Wildlife roundup' published in the Autumn issue of 'Tern' magazine by the Norfolk Wildlife Trust covering the autumn by Robin Chittenden
+Pre-edited version of the 'Wildlife roundup' published in the Spring issue of 'Tern' magazine by the Norfolk Wildlife Trust by Robin Chittenden

 Birdline East Anglia